-The Transfer Manager lets you monitor the progress of your uploads and downloads on your 365.acdsee.com account, and also lets you cancel or pause image transfers.
+The Transfer Manager lets you monitor the progress of your uploads and downloads on your ACDSeeOnline.com account, and also lets you cancel or pause image transfers.
 The Transfer Manager has two tabs: Uploads and Downloads.
 These two tabs list images that are being uploaded, downloaded, paused, or canceled.

-To Open the Transfer Manager:
+To open the Transfer Manager: